aamirpinger/docker-assignment/node-server-app/README.md

 Remove local image from your system

 Then start a new container from your Hub image, and watch how it auto downloads and runs,check again that it works at http://localhost:2000

+Don't forget to stop this container when you finish using this app otherwise it will keep on running in the background and consume system resources